5quidL0rd/mnist-cnn-augmentation/README.md

 ## **CNN Neural Network**

-CNN are a much more effective at image classification as well shall see.
+CNNs are a much more effective at image classification as well shall see.

 ```bash
 python3 mnist_cnn.py